gabrieltheodoropoulos/GTCollectionViewKit/Readme.md

 ## The GTCollectionViewContainer container view

-There are three methods to initialize a `GTCollectionViewContainer` container view and specify the style of the embedded collection view:
+There are four methods to initialize a `GTCollectionViewContainer` container view and specify the style of the embedded collection view:

 ```swift
 createGrid(withColumns:datasource:registerElements:layoutInfo:)